prikhi/sysadmintools/docs/source/office_workstation.rst

 patch files and create a PlayOnLinux script in the Public User's home directory.
 The script must still be run manually.

-Finally, we configure KDM, the KDE Display Manager, to automatically login as the Public User.
+Finally, we configure SDDM, the Display/Login Manager, to automatically login as the Public User.

 Microsoft Office 2007
 ----------------------